 — P —

 PCI Compliance — The Payment Card Industry Compliance is a security standard with a set of requirements that are created to ensure that merchants process, store and transmit credit card information in a safe manner.

 Permissions — Permissions are the primary characteristics of what the user classes can do in your CRM which vary according to department, role, responsibility level or other parameters.

 Pricing Templates — Templates are used to help users input the pricing information on the lead page or the TurboApp with just a few clicks, avoiding repetitive entry of standard data.
 The pricing templates may also be used to automate the entry of other types of non-pricing data.

 Principal — the number assigned to signify the risk level of a group (usually referred to as a Tier) within an ISO.

 Proposal Emails — Proposal Emails are emails sent via the Proposal Generator that can be typed up or chosen from a template and contain the generated proposal attached to them.

-Proposal Generator — A feature in IRIS CRM which enables reps to generate sales proposals with just a few clicks.
+Proposal Generator — A feature in the CRM which enables reps to generate sales proposals with just a few clicks.

-Quick Email — An IRIS CRM feature which enables you to launch a new email right from the lead.
+Quick Email — A CRM feature which enables you to launch a new email right from the lead.